xenondevs/Docs/docs/nova/addon/items/tools.md

 ## Tool Categories

 Tool Categories define what type of tool your item is.
 They determine which blocks can be broken with which item.
-By default, there are five tool categories available:
+By default, there are six tool categories available:

 * Sword
 * Pickaxe